apehex/tokun/mlable/models/pass/README.md

-# Password Manager
+# GPM: Generative Password Manager

 > Stateless password manager, powered by AI tensors.

-Up there with cookie popups, password management is a massive pain in the ass.
+Password management is up there with cookie popups and ads, a major pain in the ass.
-Here's an elegant solution using tools from the AI world.
+Here's an elegant solution using tools from the AI field.

 ## Features